dawnsong/dawnsong.github.io/_pages/digests.md

 ---
 layout: page
+title: Digests
 permalink: /digests/
-title: Digests
 description: Papers/books digest.
 nav: true
 nav_order: 6
-display_categories: [Machine-learning, Healthcare, Neuroimaging, Robust, Big-data, cryoET, cryoEM]
+display_categories: [Machine-learning, Healthcare, Neuroimaging, Robust, Big-data, cryoET, cryoEM, 意公子]
+horizontal: true
 ---

 <!-- For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.